 For key management, Azure provides the following services:

 - Vault Managed Hardware Security Model (HSM).

-For key management, GCP provides the Google Key Management Service.
+For key management, Google Cloud provides the Google Key Management Service.
 As an additional layer of security, the encryption key, named DEK (Data Encryption Key), is also encrypted using a KEK (Key-encryption key).

 How do you check for encryption misconfigurations?

 As we’ve seen, there are many best practices to be considered, and therefore there is room for mistakes.

 You can quickly check for misconfigurations regarding data at rest encryption in the cloud using Cyscale’s controls.
 Here are a few examples of controls that check if you’re implementing the best practices described in this article:

 - Ensure all S3 buckets employ encryption-at rest for AWS

 - Ensure storage for critical data are encrypted with Customer Managed Key for Microsoft Azure,